We are open

 - The cloakroom is not open, so do not bring anything you cannot carry with you around the museum, and only small bags or handbags will be permitted

-- The cafe is not open, but there is a coffee cart outside the museum selling water, tea, coffee and pastries
+- The cafe will reopen on Saturday 24 October, but there is a coffee cart outside the museum selling water, tea, coffee and pastries

 - The toilets are open and are being cleaned more regularly